Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 Module snd-ua101
 ----------------

-Module for the Edirol UA-101/UA-1000 audio/MIDI interfaces.
+Module for the woke Edirol UA-101/UA-1000 audio/MIDI interfaces.

 This module supports multiple devices, autoprobe and hotplugging.